chemprop/chemprop/docs/source/tutorial/cli/train.rst

 Pretraining and Transfer Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-An existing model, for example from training on a larger, lower quality dataset, can be used for parameter-initialization of a new model by providing a checkpoint of the existing model using either:
+An existing model, for example from training on a larger, lower quality dataset, can be used for parameter-initialization of a new model by providing a checkpoint of the existing model using :code:`--checkpoint <path>`. :code:`<model_path>`` is the location of checkpoint(s) or model file(s).
+It can be a path to either a single pretrained model checkpoint (.ckpt) or single pretrained model file (.pt), a directory that contains these files, or a list of path(s) and directory(s).

-..  * :code:`--checkpoint-dir <dir>` Directory where the model checkpoint(s) are saved (i.e. :code:`--save_dir` during training of the old model).
-This will walk the directory, and load all :code:`.pt` files it finds.
-..  * :code:`--checkpoint-path <path>` Path to a model checkpoint file (:code:`.pt` file).
-.. when training the new model.
-The model architecture of the new model should resemble the architecture of the old model - otherwise some or all parameters might not be loaded correctly.
-Please note that the old model is only used to initialize the parameters of the new model, but all parameters remain trainable (no frozen layers).
-Depending on the quality of the old model, the new model might only need a few epochs to train.
+When training the new model, its architecture resemble that of the old model.
+Depending on the quality of the old model, the new model might only require a few epochs to train.

-It is possible to freeze the weights of a loaded Chemprop model during training, such as for transfer learning applications.
-To do so, you first need to load a pre-trained model by specifying its checkpoint file using :code:`--model-frzn <path>`, where :code:`<path>` points to the checkpoint file location.
-After loading the model, the MPNN weights are automatically frozen.
+It is also possible to freeze the weights of a loaded Chemprop model during training, such as for transfer learning applications.
+To do so, you first need to load a pre-trained model by specifying its checkpoint file using :code:`--checkpoint <path>`.
+After loading the model, the MPNN weights can be frozen via :code:`--freeze-encoder`.
 You can control how the weights are frozen in the FFN layers by using :code:`--frzn-ffn-layers <n>` flag, where the :code:`n` is the first n layers are frozen in the FFN layers.
 By default, :code:`n` is set to 0, meaning all FFN layers are trainable unless specified otherwise.

 .. _train-on-reactions: